madifz/100-days-of-code/log.md

 ### Day 7: Feb 9, 2020

-Missed 1 days of #100DaysofCode because I knocked out after work.
+Missed 1 day of #100DaysofCode because I knocked out after work.
 Today managed to complete an exercise creating a counter that loops over a list and adds up all the items of the list.
 It was a more elegant version than the solution provided in the ZTM course.

 ```
 # Counter